 Mikesh barn, 2714 County Road A14, Decorah (Winneshiek County) - The barn is west of US 52, on County Hwy A14, close to the Minnesota/Iowa boundary.
 This dairy barn was believed to be built in the early 1900’s.
 It has been painstakingly restored in 2017/2018, by a mother and son who live on the property.
 They now use the barn for calves and small farm animals.
 More photos here.

 Hardt Barn, 26152 Kayak Road, Farmersburg (Clayton County) - From the intersection of US 18 and US 52, take US 52 south to Kayak Road, then go east on Kayak Road for about 0.6 mile.
 S.H.F.
 Schoulte built this barn in 1875 for his livestock.
 An innovative hay slide was one of the many labor saving devices implemented by Schoulte, which included the corn crib which was attached to one end of the barn.
-See the PDF for more details and photos.
-Also, see a "before" photo here.
+See the PDF for more details, history, and photos.
+Also, see a "before" photo, and 40 more photos..

 Hayward Round barn, 1520 County Highway V37, Dysart (Tama County) - 3.5 miles north of Dysart on Cnty Hwy V37.
+(Note: Visitors can look at the barn and take photos, but can not go on the property.)
 Owner’s great-grandfather, Charles Hayward, purchased farm in 1881.
 Barn, built in 1916, is 66 feet in diameter.
 It may have been constructed by Johnston Brothers Clay Works, Ft.
 Dodge because of size of clay bricks used.
 Click here to read more of the story and see more photos.
 And see an online Des Moines Register article about this barn.

-In addition, the Hayward Corn Crib will be open.
-The owner writes: “We know very little, for certain, about the building of the Corn Crib, except believe it was built at the same time, or shortly after the Round Barn, because of the materials used (hollow tile bricks) and the style in which it was built, typically used by Johnson Brick and the Works of Fort Dodge, and around the time that the barn was built (1917).
+In addition, the Hayward Corn Crib, about which the owner writes: “We know very little, for certain, about the building of the Corn Crib, except believe it was built at the same time, or shortly after the Round Barn, because of the materials used (hollow tile bricks) and the style in which it was built, typically used by Johnson Brick and the Works of Fort Dodge, and around the time that the barn was built (1917).
 We have been told by a number of people that this style of corn crib is very rare – in fact, it may be the only one of its kind”.

 Welter barn, 13725 X Avenue, Cedar Falls (Grundy County) - From Dike, go east on 160th St, then turn left (north) onto Cnty T65 (X Ave and Fredsville Ave).
 Original blueprints developed by Agricultural Engineering Department, Iowa State.
 It was built in 1947.
 Working farm was purchased in 1867 by Ole Johnson and has been in the same family since.
 More photos here.